-As well as major publications such as Core principles for systemically important payment systems and Recommendations for securities settlement systems, the CPSS has published various reports covering large-value funds transfer systems, securities settlement systems, settlement mechanisms for foreign exchange transactions, clearing arrangements for exchange-traded derivatives and retail payment instruments, including electronic money.
-The "Red Book" on payment systems provides extensive information on the most important systems in the CPSS countries.
+As well as major publications such as Principles for financial market infrastructures, the CPMI has published various reports covering large-value funds transfer systems, securities settlement systems, settlement mechanisms for foreign exchange transactions, clearing arrangements for exchange-traded derivatives and retail payment instruments, including electronic money.
+The "Red Book" on payment systems provides extensive information on the most important systems in the CPMI countries.

-See a list of the latest CPSS publications
+See a list of the latest CPMI publications.

 Committee on the Global Financial System